Jimmy Clausen: Professional career

+Pre-draft

-Clausen announced his intention to enter the 2010 NFL Draft on December 7, 2009.
+Clausen announced his intention to enter the 2010 NFL draft on December 7, 2009.
 Clausen was expected to be one of the top quarterbacks available in the draft, along with former Heisman Trophy winner Sam Bradford.
 He was projected by many to be a Top-10 pick.
 Surprisingly, however, he was not selected in the first round of the draft, with Bradford and Florida's Tim Tebow selected ahead of him.

+Carolina Panthers

-He was selected by the Carolina Panthers with the 16th pick of the 2nd round (48th overall).
+Clausen was selected by the Carolina Panthers with the 16th pick of the 2nd round (48th overall).
 Analysts attributed his slide to his cocky demeanor and "persnickety smirkness."

-Carolina Panthers

-On July 28, 2010, Clausen signed a four-year, $4.2 million contract with the Panthers, which includes $2.53 million in guarantees.
+On July 28, 2010, he signed a four-year, $4.2 million contract with the Panthers, which includes $2.53 million in guarantees.

 Clausen made his NFL debut in a loss against the New York Giants in the 2010 season opener, after starting quarterback Matt Moore was sidelined with a concussion.
 After poor play by Matt Moore in a week 2 matchup against the Buccaneers, Clausen took over late in the game.
 He completed 7 of 13 passes for 59 yards and an interception and one fumbled snap, and led a 17-play drive that was stopped inside the 5-yard line.
 The following week, Clausen started his first NFL game against the Bengals, completing 16 of 33 passes for 188 yards and an interception and three fumbled snaps, losing two.
 During the game TV cameras caught wide receiver Steve Smith walking over to Clausen, who was talking with an assistant coach, and screaming at the rookie.
 Smith walked away, but returned and said something else before being escorted away by tight end Jeff King.
 At that point, Smith threw down a cup of Gatorade.
 The incident was later downplayed by Smith.
 It was the second time there had been communication issues between Smith and Clausen.
 On May 6, 2010, a report on the website "Pro Football Talk" stated that, "Steve Smith 'basically thinks Jimmy is a punk.'"
 The website later reported that Smith sent a text message to Clausen that the report was "B.S.".
 In Clausen's 2nd NFL start (a week 4 match-up against the New Orleans Saints), Clausen went 11 of 21 for 146 yards and completed his 1st NFL touchdown pass to RB Jonathan Stewart.